-The best time to arrive to Lapland depends on the style of vacation you are looking for - the seasons and weather in Lapland are constantly changing and each season is unique!
+The seasons and weather in Lapland are constantly changing and each season is unique!
+That is why the best time to arrive in Lapland depends solely on the style of vacation you are looking for.
 The light, temperature, natural phenomena, and ideal activities for the traveler vary from season to season.
 All you have to do is choose what you wish to see and experience it to the fullest.

 You may be used to only four seasons or less a year, but the Lappish people enjoy eight different seasons each year!
-The locals have discovered that the weather conditions in Lapland are constantly changing and therefore mark the eight seasons: mid-winter, snowy spring, spring, summer, harvest season, autumn leaf color, first snow and Christmas.
+The locals have discovered that the weather conditions in Lapland are constantly changing and therefore mark the eight seasons as follows: mid-winter, snowy spring, spring, summer, harvest season, autumn leaf color, first snow and Christmas.
 To find out more about each season and what they offer, head to our Lapland’s 8 seasons article.

 January: -30 to -15 degrees Celsius